johnhawkinson/homebrew-dupes/README.md

 # Homebrew Dupes
-These formulae duplicate software provided by OS X, though may provide more recent or bugfix versions.
+These formulae duplicate software provided by macOS, though may provide more recent or bugfix versions.

 ## How do I install these formulae?
 `brew install homebrew/dupes/<formula>`